 Christmas is not the story of a celebrity stepping from a limo to a red carpet or a superhero flying back and forth from his high-tech secret base.
 It’s not a fiction that took place in a lush meadow, a far away palace, or even a special wing at the hospital.

-Christmas is about a baby who was born on a barn floor, near the flicking tales and clomping hooves of witless animals, born under the reign of a cruel dictator who hunted for him and killed thousands of toddlers in an attempt to snuff out the threat of a future king who would arise from among them.
+Christmas is about a baby who was born on something akin to a barn floor, near the flicking tales and clomping hooves of witless animals, born under the reign of a cruel dictator who hunted for him and killed thousands of toddlers in an attempt to snuff out the threat of a future king who would arise from among them.